bbauska/JS-svg/README.md

 ];
 </pre>

-Next, after where we defined the feFlood primitive, set up the feBlend primitive.
-We'll randomize its mode attribute and set the first input to the flood color and the second input to the desaturated grid.
+<p>Next, after where we defined the feFlood primitive, set up the feBlend
+primitive.
+We'll randomize its mode attribute and set the first input to the flood color and the second input to the desaturated grid.</p>

 <pre>
 // <i>Randomize the blend mode.</i>